John T. Myers (politician): Congress

-Death
+Later life and legacy

+Myers was married and had two daughters and five grandchildren.
+His son-in-law, Brian Kerns, represented the same district from 2001 to 2003.

 Myers died at his home in Covington, Indiana on January 27, 2015, at the age of 87.

-Memorialization
+Legacy

 A pedestrian bridge connecting nearby cities Lafayette and West Lafayette in Tippecanoe County is named after Myers and opened in 1993.

 A technology center is named for Myers at Indiana State University in Terre Haute, Indiana.

 A lock and dam on the Ohio River are named for Myers.